Satyam/book-react-redux/manuscript/chapter15.md

 Presentational components are usually simple functions, not classes, that do the rendering from the data they receive in their `props`, as our earlier components did.
 They don't even know Redux exists.

 Container components extract the data from the store and provide the contained presentational component with the props it needs.
 They don't display anything.
-Since they are relatively predictable in what they do they just need a few configuration objects.
+Since they are relatively predictable in what they do they just need little configuration.

 Conversely, presentational components (since they don't know about Redux) do not dispatch actions.
 They fire custom events, as our initial `Task` component did [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-13-06/client/task.js#L16-L19).
 The container components are the ones that provide the presentational components with the listeners to those events and then dispatch the actions to the store.